sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Her younger daughters, Kumbhini and Tadaka, moved around her like restless shadows, their eyes sharp and calculating.

 Ravani’s voice was low but firm.
 “This house is your first love,” she said, her fingers tightening on the armrest.
 “No man will claim you while I breathe.”
-"My daughter Supranakha has fotgotten us"
+"My daughter Supranakha has forgotten us"

 Kumbhini smiled, slow, deliberate.
 “They say Ayodhya is weak.
 That Ram is soft.”